juancortez/shpeaustin/README.md

 			*.jpg,*.png			Includes all .jpg and .png files used in Node.js application dist/
-			*.min.js 			The production files used on the website for faster loading times javascripts/
+			*.min.js 			The production files used on the website for faster loading times main.css 			The production file used on the website after it is compiled from LESS javascripts/
+			utils/
-			libs/				jQuery library
+				ajaxUtils.js 	Module that contains all the AJAX requests made from the index.html file libs/				jQuery library
 				index.js 		The javascript file used for the index.html page stylesheets/
+			/less
-			/libs 				Bootstrap, FontAwesome, and OwlCarousel
+				*.less			The CSS pre-processor file that gets convert to .css with gulp /libs 				Bootstrap, FontAwesome, and OwlCarousel
 			*.css 				Styling pages used for all views redis/